Healthcare Providers and Insurers Advocate Treating Seniors at Home

 Growing desire of seniors, their families, caregivers and senior communities to stay put.

 A trip to the hospital or ER often triggers a series of complications, return visits and ultimately failing health.
 In turn, this leads to ever-more intensive (and expensive) intervention to care for the senior.
 Many wind up in nursing homes.
-It is well documented that seniors do much better when they can stay at home to get same-day care.
+It is well documented that seniors do much better when they can stay at home to get same-day care for non-life-threatening conditions.

 Timeliness and thoroughness offered by such in-home care models as DispatchHealth.